sirrazor05/cloud/data_analyst/data_manip.md

 | D       | 150.0 | 5        |

 ### Backward Fill (bfill)
-Backward fill (often referred to as bfill) is another method used to fill missing values in a dataset, especially in time-series data.
-Unlike forward fill (ffill), in backward filling, the missing value is replaced by the next valid (non-null) value after it.
+Unlike forward fill (ffill), in backward filling, the missing value is replaced by the next valid (non-null) value after it if exists.
 Essentially, you "carry backward" the next known value to fill the missing data.

 ```python